For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-Over on the European Tour, Paul Williams previews the Commercial Bank Qatar Masters - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams previews the Dubai Desert Classic – you can read his thoughts on that event here.

 Fairway Widths (yards): Below are the fairway widths for Torrey Pines South Course and how they compare to recent courses on Tour:

-Rees Jones' South Course is naturally the star of this tournament.
+Rees Jones’ South Course is naturally the star of this tournament.
 The longest course on the PGA Tour schedule features six 450+ yard par-4s whilst 3 of its 4 par-5s are over 550 yards.
 The course is tree-lined and features Poa Annua greens the like of which are only found on the West coast and North East of the United States plus Canada.
-Both courses also feature Kikuyugrass rough, the like of which are only seen here and at Riviera each year on the PGA Tour.
-As many of you witnessed last year, conditions across the final round - which was completed over Sunday and Monday - were harsh on the South Course.
+Both courses also feature Kikuyugrass rough, the likes of which are only seen here and at Riviera each year on the PGA Tour.
+As many of you witnessed in 2016, conditions across the final round – which was completed over Sunday and Monday – were harsh on the South Course.
 But even across Thursday to Saturday, the South was a technical test and much of that is down to the fact that rough was re-seeded prior to the 2014 renewal which has significantly increased the difficulty of the task.
-Longer and thicker Kikuyugrass rough means that the South Course has now ranked as the hardest or second hardest course in terms of Proximity to the Hole from the Rough since the re-seed.
-Greens in Regulation percentages have also slumped with the South Course ranking 11th (2016), 5th (2015) and 4th (2014) toughest for Greens in Regulation Percentage, compared to 26th (2013), 34th (2012), 13th (2011) and 28th (2010).
+Longer and thicker Kikuyugrass rough means that the South Course is extremely difficult in terms of proximity to the hole from the rough since the re-seed.
+Given firm conditions which we should see this week, Greens in Regulation percentages have also slumped since the re-seed, with the South Course ranking 11th (2016), 5th (2015) and 4th (2014) toughest for Greens in Regulation Percentage, compared to 26th (2013), 34th (2012), 13th (2011) and 28th (2010).

-However the true difference between the South and North course is quite stark.
-Birdie or Better Conversion on the South Course last year ranked 6th toughest on the PGA Tour as a whole, compared to 34th toughest for the North Course.
-It's also imperative to note that the South Course's Poa Annua greens are notoriously difficult to putt on, so look for those who have done well here previously, or at Pebble, Bethpage Black and of course Oakmont.
+However the true differences between the South and North courses are quite stark.
+Birdie or Better Conversion on the South Course last year ranked 13th toughest on the PGA Tour as a whole, compared to 36th toughest for the North Course.
+Naturally the North was a new test and we were playing softened golf courses as well, so that split is likely to get bigger this year.
+It’s also imperative to note that the South Course’s Poa Annua greens are notoriously difficult to putt on, so look for those who have done well here previously, or at Pebble, Bethpage Black and of course Oakmont.

-Published Predictor Model: Our published Farmers Insurance Open predictor is available here.
+Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Dustin Johnson (No.1), Jason Day, Jimmy Walker, Brandt Snedeker and Phil Mickelson.
+Top 5 of my published predictor are Jon Rahm, Justin Rose, Jason Day, Rickie Fowler and Brian Harman.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Portugal Masters / CIMB Classic and includes PGA Tour and European Tour events.
-Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Andalucía Valderrama Masters / CJ Cup and includes PGA Tour and European Tour events, plus the Hero World Challenge.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

 Let’s take a view from players as to how the Farmers Insurance sets up and what skill sets the course favours: